 A Conservation Guidebook For Communities Along The Appalachian National Scenic Trail

-by Pennsylvania Department of Conservation and Natural Resources, Center for Program Development and Management
+by Pennsylvania Department of Transportation, Center for Program Development and Management

 In June 2008, Governor Rendell signed Act 24 requiring 58 Pennsylvania municipalities along theAppalachian National Scenic Trail to take such action consistent with applicable law, as at least aninterim measure, to preserve the natural, scenic, historic and aesthetic values of the trail and toconserve and maintain it as a public natural resource.
 Such action shall include the adoption, implementation and enforcement of zoning ordinances as the governing body deems necessary to preserve thosevalues1.
 Act 24 also authorizes the Pennsylvania Department of Community and Economic Development to assist municipalities in complying with the Act’s mandates.